Ten Small Business Cybersecurity Tips

 8. Backup Data

-These last two suggestions are a little more advanced, but important.
 Data backup is your safety net.
 Have a system in place for your IT infrastructure backups and test them.
 Ensure a scalable backup solution.
 Cloud-based or on-premise, you can handle backups and data storage yourself or have them managed for you.
-Take backup a step further with disaster recovery and business continuity.
+Take backup a step further with disaster recovery and business continuity

-9. Cover the Basics: Anti-Virus, Firewall, Anti-Spyware, Encryption and Anti-Malware
+9. Install SMB Network Security Tools: Anti-Virus, Firewall, Anti-Spyware, Encryption and Anti-Malware

 Proper network equipment and components are important to keep you secure.
 You want appropriate, consistent ways to secure endpoints and keep an eye on them.
 Options exist to manage, check and patch end-point software all from one console.